UK Government Loans

 You can find information on repayment of loans and an application form on the Student Finance England website.

-Once you have confirmation from Student Finance England that your loan has been approved, please contact the Widening Access Assistant to let her know and forward a copy of the payment schedule to her when you receive it.
+A. Once you have confirmation from Student Finance England that your loan has been approved, please contact the Widening Access Assistant and forward a copy of the payment schedule to her when you receive it.
 Your loan will be paid directly to the Department in three instalments.

 Applying for a loan for the Certificate of Higher Education